The mission of the Experiential Education Department is to Explore the unknown, Learn by doing, Lead by example, and Cultivate life-long learning.

 - How does ethical leadership apply to my life presently, as well as in my future?

 - What are the responsibilities of leaders to establish ethical climates in their organizations and communities, and what are the tensions between these two spheres?

-- What is the role of empathy in a leader’s decision-making and how does compassion connect with morality and ethical decision-making?
+- What is the role of emotional intelligence and empathy in a leader’s decision-making and how does compassion connect with morality and ethical decision-making?

 Students will develop a toolbox they can reach for when faced with ethically complex challenges in their lives beyond the classroom.
 Ultimately, this course will push students to better understand the pathways through which they are already making ethical decisions, and as they reflect and learn, they will start to think about ethical leadership in deeper, more complex ways.
 Life is about navigating the gray areas—the complexities that don’t have a clear one-size-fits-all answer—and this class will foster an ethical fitness in students to help build their propensity for not just working their way through that ambiguity, but for leading others in that process.

 This class will feature a highly interactive learning environment, requiring students to reflect and actively engage in class activities and discussion each day.
 There is a degree of risk-taking involved in being a leader that students will gain experience with through the format of this class.
-Students must also participate in an immersive, overnight capstone project the week of January 6, 2020 in order to apply their formal knowledge from the course to real world experiences.
+Students must also participate in an immersive capstone project the week of January 4, 2021 in order to apply their formal knowledge from the course to local professionals, industry, and real world experiences.

 The goal of Social Consciousness is to explore how to engage in service learning as effective and ethical agents of change locally and globally through the exploration of three thematic questions:

 - How does one’s own cultural identity impact the way we interact with others and the assumptions we bring to service?